adityagupta4213/Calc/README.md

 Changelog:
 0.0.2
-- Added two themes and ripple effect on ket tap
+- Added two themes and ripple effect on key tap
 - Changed the side-nav width
 - Added a menu icon to make the side-nav menu appear with a single tap